 Robert Snape was a musically talented young Australian soldier, who played both the organ and the piano.
 During the war, he took every opportunity to practice his music, sometimes in the solitude of a church, and otherwise, wherever he found a piano, in an army mess or in an estaminet, for example.

-It was his way of forgetting the horrors of the war and rediscovering some of the beauty of civilisation.
+It was his way of forgetting the horrors of the war and rediscovering some of the beauty of civilization.

-Robert kept a war-diary, in which he mentioned “Fine organ in church in Vignacourt.
+Robert kept a war-diary, in which he mentioned ““Fine organ in church at Vignacourt.
 Got cure’s permission played for an hour”.

 Robert was a Private in the 6th Field Ambulance, 8th Reinforcements, Australian Medical Corps, Australian Imperial Force.
 He enlisted as a stretcher Bearer in 1915.

 Robert courtesy of Walter Barber

 He married Miss Margaret Therese ('Madge') McLaughlin, a few months before leaving Australia for the war.

 On 29 Dec 1915, he sailed from Melbourne on the His Majesty’s Australian Transport, ‘Demosthenes’, A-64.